BITSS-OPA/URAP-week-progress/15-jiayu (ella)-spring-2021/weekly_report_sp21.md

+### Week 5 (Feb 22-26)
+- Assigned Tasks
+  - Finish up my reproduction of [this paper](https://www.nature.com/articles/s41591-020-0843-2#data-availability)
+- Completed tasks
+  - 30-min meeting with Fernando and helped me with some questions about the reproduction
+  - Finished the reproduction
+  - Notes: the examples in the improvements section were very helpful!
+Other sections could have more examples as well.

+I worked for about 8 hours this week.

 ### Week 4 (Feb 16-19)
 - Continued learning R language and coding and added the link to resources that I found useful to the tutorials repository
 - read and comprehended one [covid-19 paper](https://www.nature.com/articles/s41591-020-0843-2#data-availability)